gaverhae/blog/blog/content/md/posts/2021-10-24-aws-email-forwarding-tf.md

 ## DNS configuration

-In order to make this blog self-contained, the next block set up a minimal DNS zone for said domain.
+In order to make this blog self-contained, the next block set up a minimal DNS zone for the domain.
 In practice, it's likely that by the time you want to add email forwarding, you already have a zone somewhere.

 ```plaintext